Saul Levi Morteira: Life

 Morteira was the founder of the congregational school Keter Torah, in the highest class of which he taught Talmud and Jewish philosophy.
+He was the senior rabbi when the three Amsterdam congregations merged in 1639, outranking Menasseh Ben Israel, and receiving an annual remuneration of 600 guilders.
+The two rabbis had strong differences of opinion.
+Morteira was fiercely anti-Christian, while Ben Israel sought to bridge the religious divide between Jews and Christians, particularly dissenting Protestants.
+Their feuding prompted the intervention of the Ma'amad, the political arm of the community, to prevent the rabbis' disputes from becoming open and a source of instability in the congregation.
+Among his most notable pupils were Moses Zacuto, Abraham Cohen Pimentel, and Baruch Spinoza.

-He had also to preach three times a month, and received an annual remuneration of 600 guilders and 100 baskets of turf.
-Among his most distinguished pupils were Baruch Spinoza, Moses Zacuto and Abraham Cohen Pimentel.
-Morteira and Isaac da Fonseca Aboab (Manasseh ben Israel was at that time in England) were the members of the mahamad, the political arm of the community, which pronounced on 27 July 1656 the decree of excommunication ("cherem") against Spinoza.
+Morteira was concerned about members of the congregation violating Jewish law and questioning rabbinic authority.
+He instigated an investigation against physician Daniel de Prado (also known as Dr. Juan de Prado, born in Andalusia c.
+1614), who held deist beliefs, and Daniel de Ribeira, a Catalan convert to Judaism, then apostate from it.
+Both "held a deprecatory and cynical view of the Law of Moses", doubted the divine nature of Scripture, and argued against the immortality of the soul.
+Their views influenced Spinoza.
+Morteira and Isaac da Fonseca Aboab (Manasseh ben Israel was at that time in England) were members of the Ma'amad which on 27 July 1656 pronounced the decree of cherem (excommunication) against Spinoza.

 Works

 Some of Morteira's pupils published Gibeat Shaul (Amsterdam, 1645), a collection of fifty sermons on the Pentateuch, selected from 500 derashot written by Morteira.

-Morteira wrote in Spanish Tractado de la Verdad de la Ley (translated into Hebrew by Isaac Gomez de Gosa under the title Torat Moshch, in 66 chapters), apologetics of Judaism and attacks against Christianity.
+Morteira wrote in Spanish Tractado de la Verdad de la Ley (translated into Hebrew by Isaac Gomez de Gosa under the title Torat Moshe, in 66 chapters), apologetics of Judaism and attacks against Christianity.
 This work (excerpts from which are given in Jacques Basnage, Histoire de la Religion des Juifs) and other writings of Morteira, on immortality, revelation, etc., are still in manuscript.

 Morteira's polemical sermons in Hebrew against the Catholic Church were published, but his Portuguese writings against Calvinism remained unpublished.